philips-tb-inf-macrophage-red-blue-green1290

 • Eva-Maria Strauch Lab: We are using both computational and experimental methodologies to understand, inhibit and re-purpose biological processes on the protein level.
 Our main focus is on how to diagnose, prevent and treat viral infections with the aim to generate new anti-virals and candidates for vaccination through protein design.

-• Gary J. Weil Lab: The Weil Lab is devoted to research on filarial nematode parasites that cause important diseases in animals and humans (lymphatic filariasis and onchocerciasis), mainly in the tropics.
+• Gary J. Weil Lab (The Dolf Project): The Weil Lab is devoted to research on filarial nematode parasites that cause important diseases in animals and humans (lymphatic filariasis and onchocerciasis), mainly in the tropics.